WILC News and Community

 “Sheila has already made a remarkable impact on our clients since her arrival and this honor highlights her exceptional work in our local community,” said Stephen Mitchell, managing partner of the Columbia office.
 “We are so proud of this accomplishment.”

-Bias represents employers in a variety of labor and employment matters.
+Willis represents employers in a variety of labor and employment matters.
 Prior to joining Fisher Phillips, she practiced in a regional civil defense firm, representing employers in litigation and a variety of administrative proceedings.
-Bias has also worked as a Staff Attorney for the Supreme Court of South Carolina.
+Willis has also worked as a Staff Attorney for the Supreme Court of South Carolina.
 She serves as Secretary and is on the Board of Directors for the South Carolina Women Lawyers’ Association.
-Bias also serves on the Board of Directors for Columbia – Society for Human Resource Management and is a board member for the South Carolina Defense Trial Attorneys Association.
+Willis also serves on the Board of Directors for Columbia – Society for Human Resource Management and is a board member for the South Carolina Defense Trial Attorneys Association.

 Fisher Phillips Recognized as a "Champion of Women" by Connected Women of Influence - March 18, 2016